nymea/nymea-docs/src/routes/documentation/overview/faq.md

 and you will be required to setup a new user the first time you connect to your nymea.

-### Is there a list of supported devices/services?

-TODO insert link to plug-in list

 ### Can I install nymea on Windows/macOS/Unix/Comodore64?